 General comments:

-This section relates to quarterly and annual submission of information for individual entities
+This section relates to quarterly and annual submission of information for individual entities.
+This templates shall not be reported in the first and third quarter.

 This template contains information on the look through of collective investment undertakings or investments packaged as funds, including when they are participations, by underlying asset category, country of issue and currency.
 Considering proportionality and specific instructions of the template, the look through shall be performed until the asset categories, countries and currencies are identified.
-In case of funds of funds the look-through shall follow the same approach.
+In case of funds of funds, the look-through shall follow the same approach.

 The template shall include information corresponding to 100 % of the value invested in collective investment undertakings.
-However, for the identification of countries the look-through shall be implemented in order to identify the exposures of 90 % of the total value of the funds minus the amounts relating to CIC 8 and 9, and for the identification of currencies the look-through shall be implemented in order to identify the exposures of 90 % of the total value of the funds.
+However, for the identification of countries the look-through shall be implemented in order to identify the exposures of 90 % of the total value of the funds minus the amounts relating to CIC 7, 8 and 9, and for the identification of currencies the look-through shall be implemented in order to identify the exposures of 90 % of the total value of the funds.
 Undertakings shall ensure that the 10 % not identified by country is diversified across geographical areas, for example that not more than 5 % is in one single country.
 The look-through shall be applied by undertakings starting from the major, considering the amount invested, to the lowest single fund and the approach shall be kept consistent over time.